-We’re almost halfway through 2017, and just like every other year, trends have already come and gone.
+We’re almost halfway through 2017, and just like every other year, graphic design trends have already come and gone.
 So far, 2017 has been the year of Cactus prints, Voice-Enabled Tech (think Alexa and Siri), Fidget Spinners and Unicorn everything (thanks to Starbucks Frappuccinos), just to name a few.

 Similar to pop culture, the world of graphic design is constantly changing and evolving.
-While some design trends fade, others stick around for many years.
+While some graphic design trends fade, others stick around for many years.
 In this two-part blog , I’ll break down 10 emerging graphic design trends we’ve seen thus far in 2017, and also unveil new trends on the horizon that will take the year by storm.
 Here are the first five.

 - Designs Inspired by Nature